AELE Expert Witness/Litigation

-Adjunct Professor of Criminal Justice University of Cincinnati - Evening
+Adjunct Instructor of Criminal Justice at the University of Cincinnati - College of Evening and Continuing Education

 E-mail: jeiser@sheriff.hamilton-co.org